Faculty Profiles (E - H)

 As a member of the Association Française de Chiropratique (French National Chiropractic Association), of which she became vice-president, and the European Chiropractors’ Union’s Professional Council, Dr. Hammerich was the first female delegate from France to both the World Federation of Chiropractic and the Fédération Internationale de Chiropratique du Sport (International Federation of Sports Chiropractic).

 Dr. Hammerich’s academic interests relate to social theory and cultural awareness in chiropractic education.
 She has contributed articles to the Journal of the Canadian Chiropractic Association, the Journal of the American Chiropractic Association, the European Journal of Chiropractic, the Giornale della Associazione Italiana Chiropractica, and Canadian Chiropractor magazine, also serving on the latter publication’s editorial advisory board.
-She holds memberships in CMCC and its Governors’ Club, the Canadian Chiropractic Association, the Ontario Chiropractic Association and the York-Peel Chiropractic Society.
+She holds memberships in CMCC and its Governors’ Club, the Canadian Chiropractic Association, the Ontario Chiropractic Association.
 In 2008, Dr. Hammerich was identified by her peers as an “educationally influential chiropractor” who would actively participate within a clinical network created by the Institute for Work & Health to facilitate knowledge transfer and exchange amongst doctors of chiropractic.

 Glen Harris, BSc, DC, FRCCSS(C)